-- Melt the butter in the water in a small pan.
+- Melt the fat in the water in a small pan.

-- Put the flour and salt in a large bowl, make a well in the middle and drop in the egg.
+- Put the flour and salt in a large bowl, make a well in the middle and drop in the egg (or not).

-- Once the butter is melted, add to the flour and egg and briskly mix with a wooden spoon.
+- Once the fat is melted, add to the flour and egg (or not) and briskly mix with a wooden spoon.

 - Once it has come together, spread it out on a dinner plate and leave to cool.
 Then roll it into a ball, cover with cling film and refrigerate for half an hour or so while you make the pie filling.